Reagent

 Intracerebral

-The preparation of the in vivo-jetPEI nucleic acid complexes should be performed in a laminar flow hood using a 10% glucose solution.
-The final concentration of glucose in the injection volume should be 5%.
+The preparation of the polyethylenimine transfection reagent(in vivo)nucleic acid complexes should be performed in a laminar flow hood using a 10%glucose solution.the final concentration of glucose in the injection volume should be 5%.

 Define the experimental protocol and parameters:

-• Calculate the corresponding volume of in vivo-jetPEI (Table 2).
+•calculate the corresponding volume of polyethylenimine transfection reagent(in vivo)(table 2).

-Table 2.
-Volumes of in vivo-jetPEI to be used according to the N/P ratio and the amount of nucleic acid required.
+Table 2.volumes of polyethylenimine transfection reagent(in vivo)to be used according to the n/p ratio and the amount of nucleic acid required.

 1